 How to mute your Google Home

 If you don’t want your Google Home to make any noise whatsoever, there’s a quick and easy way to mute the device.
 On the back of the smart speaker, you’ll see a microphone button towards the top.
-Press that once, and you’ll hear your Google Assistant say “microphone off”.
-Newer devices like the Nest Mini and the Nest Hubs have a physical toggle you can switch on and off.
+Press that once, and you’ll hear your Google Assistant say “microphone off.”
+This doesn’t actually mute the sound, only the microphone.
+It’s effective, though, as the speaker won’t be able to activate via voice commands.

 Your Google Home won’t be able to answer any queries, play music, or basically do anything else until you unmute it.
 To unmute your Google Home, just tap the microphone button or switch the toggle again.
 You’ll then hear Google Assistant say “microphone on.”